Skip to main content

 Joint and severally

-Your attorneys can act together or separately, which can be useful if your attorneys live far apart, or if they became unable or unwilling to act, or for any other reason.
+Your attorneys can act together or separately, which can be useful if your attorneys live far apart, or if they become unable or unwilling to act, or for any other reason.
 However, careful consideration would need to be taken when determining this method, as one attorney may make decisions which your other attorney may not approve of and this can lead to disputes.

 Jointly for all decisions

 All decisions must be made together.
 This can cause delays, particularly if your attorneys live far apart or if they cannot agree on a decision.
-Furthermore, if any of your attorneys can no longer act (either by their own decision; due to illness or death; or if they became bankrupt) then your LPA will automatically be void.
+Furthermore, if any of your attorneys can no longer act (either by their own decision; due to illness or death; or if they become bankrupt) then your LPA will automatically be void.

 Jointly for some decisions and severally for some decisions